Middle Fork Salmon River in Idaho

 91.0

 The riverbed narrows where a rockslide has occurred on the left, creating some large hydraulics, especially at high flows.
-This is considered the hardest rapid during high water, but seems similar to the others at low and moderate flows.
+This is considered the hardest rapid during high water, and recently become more difficult at low and moderate flows.

 92.3